luizbgomide/EclipsePhase2e-ptbr/src/11/08-saturn.md

 </div>

 What happens when you stick genius-level egos together in a single hab, provide for their basic needs, and turn them loose on whatever strikes their fancy?
 You get Bright, a joint hypercorp experiment in commodifying intelligence.
-Well, it was a joint project until Acumenic pulled a hostile takeover, even pushing Cognite's project lead out an airlock.
+Well, it was a joint project until Acumenic pulled a hostile takeover, even pushing Cognite’s project lead out an airlock.
 Now Acumenic is struggling to assert control over the station.
 At least one part of the habitat has been seized by a group of self-made sociopaths and closed off to outsiders.
 Bright is housed on a work-in-progress Hamilton cylinder constructed from Tethys’ moon Telesto.

 ### Kronos Cluster